-Base Lightning components are the building blocks that make up the modern Lightning Experience, Salesforce app, and Lightning Communities user interfaces.
+Base Lightning components are the building blocks that make up the modern user interfaces in Lightning Experience, Salesforce app, and Experience Builder sites.

 Base Lightning components incorporate Lightning Design System markup and classes, providing improved performance and accessibility with a minimum footprint.